 - All official Transcripts – email to firstname.lastname@example.org

 - Three Professional or Academic References – provided as part of the application

 - Statement of Purpose – provided as part of the application.
 Your statement should be no more than one page and should outline your career/academic/research/professional goals.

 - GRE Scores (MS Applicants Only) – send to university code 1005

 Note some applicants may be required to provide additional documentation.
 Contact the Distance Education Office (email@example.com) for typical qualifications.

 ENROLL AS A Non-Degree Seeking Graduate Student

-Note: If you later decide to enroll in one of our graduate programs, you may apply up to two semesters of courses taken before your admission as a degree-seeking student.
+Note: If you later decide to enroll in one of our graduate programs, you may apply up to 12 hours of courses taken before your admission as a degree-seeking student.